Cloud Backup FAQ

 For information on getting started with Cloud Backup, see our introduction to Cloud Backup.

 Can Cloud Backup change my system configuration file, even after I have modified it?

 Yes.
-Some Ubuntu® users have older agents installed on their machines.
-In order to communicate properly with your system, you might need to overwrite the configuration file with a current version.
+Some machines running the Ubuntu® operating system have older agents installed.
+To communicate properly with your system, you might need to overwrite the configuration file with a current version.

 How does Cloud Backup handle corrupt files?

 Cloud Backup double-checks to make sure files get written properly when they are backed up and restored.
 However, if an uploaded file is corrupt, it is backed up and restored as corrupted.
 The backup and restore processes themselves should never corrupt files.
 If file corruption occurs in Cloud Files itself, it might render the backup unusable.

 What happens if I lose my encryption key?

 Rackspace does not store customer encryption keys.
-Only you know and are able to access your encryption passphrase.
-If you forget your passphrase, you are not be able to restore data from your backups.
+Only you know and can access your encryption passphrase.
+If you forget your passphrase, you are not able to restore data from your backups.

 For more information, see the section on Setting up encryption on your Cloud Backup system in the list of Cloud Backup actions.

 How do I generate a Cloud Backup encryption key?

 If you want to create your own encrypted key and bypass the default client-side encryption, see Generate your encrypted key in Cloud Backup.